scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 y = m * x  + b

 The input tensor is "x."
 The output tensor is "y."
 The value "m" is a _weight_.
 The value "b" is a _bias_.

-You may bave used this math with stock prices and inventory levels, often using single numbers.
+You may have used this math with stock prices and inventory levels, often using single numbers.
 Computers do the same thing.
 They just use use more dimensions.
 A lot more.

-A major advance in AI added a "fire" macro, like the @macro's you've  used on a spreadsheet, to mimic neurons.
+A major advance in AI introduced a radically simple "fire" macro, like the @macro's you've  used on a spreadsheet, to mimic neurons.
 Instead of using the output tensor Y, we can send the result of "firing" an artificial